bdoerfchen/webcmd/README.md

 To enable reading the request body for a route, its field `allowBody` needs to be set to `true`.
 Reading the request body is only available for `POST` and `PUT` routes - allowing it for the other methods will result in a warning message and it being ignored.

-The content of the request body can be read from `/dev/stdin`.
+The content of the request body can be read from the standard input stream (`/dev/stdin`).
 With the shell executer its content can be read for example, with `cat -`.
 You can find a simple example under [/examples/echo](/examples/echo/server.config.yaml)

 # Security